muratgozel/turkey-neighbourhoods/README.md

 ## Usage
 The package contains large amount of data which is not suitable for browser environment.
 Benefit from tree-shaking might work if you are interested in small chunks of it.

+There are no **states** in Turkey.
+The data structured as cities (city code and name), districts (name) and neighbourhoods (name).
+City codes are two digit text and they also known as plate number.

 There are couple of methods to interact with the data:
 ```js